-In particular, the federal government must undertake a substantial effort to encourage investment private in local regions experiencing severe long-term economic problems.
-These communities, often innercity neighborhoods and low-income rural areas, have become "distressed" and are plagued by persistent problems, such as high unemployment and underemployment, insufficient affordable housing, shortages of services such as shopping centers, and, most importantly, by a chronic shortage of the private investment capital needed to stimulate and support community and economic development.
+In particular, the federal government must undertake a substantial effort to encourage local regions private investment in experiencing severe long-term economic problems.
+These communities, often innercity neighborhoods and low-income rural areas, have become "distressed" and are plagued by persistent problems, such as high underemployment, unemployment and insufficient affordable housing, shortages of services such as shopping centers, and, most importantly, by a chronic shortage of the private investment capital needed to stimulate and support community and economic development.
 Infusions of private investment would enable them to become healthy and vital local economies.

 - The federal government must provide a coordinated package of focused, direct regional economic investment pilot programs that would strengthen the economic health of distressed areas.
-Such programs, including grants, loans, and loan guarantees for private sector and public-sector entities, should be directed by a regional entity or local government consistent with local development goals. - NLC also supports targeted incentives in the federal tax code for the location of productive enterprises in areas of longterm economic stagnation, chronic unemployment, and poverty.
+Such programs, including grants, loans, and loan guarantees for private sector and public-sector entities, should be directed by a regional entity or local government consistent with local development goals. - NLC also supports targeted incentives in the federal tax code for the location of productive enterprises in areas of longeconomic stagnation, chronic unemployment, and poverty.
 Using incentives, enterprises should be encouraged to train and employ unemployed, under-employed, and lowand moderate-income persons.